avincenthill/hireavh/src/content/blogs/md/recruiter-faq.md

 I'm open to any percentage of remote/work from home roles.

 ## Preference for Compensation
-Compensate me at market rates like coworkers with the same amount of experience please - I can't provide a hard number/range as this would change based on the company, role, and team.
+I'd like to be paid market rates similar to coworkers with the same amount of experience - I can't provide a hard number/range as this would change based on the company, role, and team.

 ## 🙏 Thanks for Reading!
 Hopefully this helps you move quickly on this role.
 Thank you again for all your help!
-##
-##
-Alex Vincent-Hill